Mark Beachum: Aja Blu

-In 1990 Mark Beachum co-created an independent label Aja Blu Comix along with a comic world debutante Sandra Chang, who although a beginner, was among the first self-published Asian-American female indie comic creators and definitely one of the first women in the erotic comics field.The two of them did all that was required: wrote, edited, penciled, inked, produced, published... to self-publish the Achilles Storm/Razmataz books.
+In 1990 Mark Beachum co-created an independent label Aja Blu Comix along with Sandra Chang, who was among the first self-published Asian-American female indie comic creators and one of the first women in the erotic comics field.The two of them did everything themselves: wrote, edited, penciled, inked, produced, published... to self-publish the Achilles Storm/Razmataz books.

 Penthouse

 At the time of its existence Penthouse Comix had the highest paying rate for comics and was priding itself on hand picking the best artists and in mid 90s Beachum painted the futuristic story Backlash written by Tom Thornton for them.
 Then he published his art portfolio FemmErotiSexiVision in the magazine as well as two stories Nightclaw and Latex Diva, which appeared in later issues of Penthouse Comix.
 The stories were painted as well as written by Beachum.

 Other

 In the early 90s Beachum was friendly with Horatio Weisfeld and did cover art for his Bullet Comics publications Radrex and BIO 90.

 In 1994 he illustrated the Syphons story written by Allen Curtis.
 Originally published in color as a three issue mini-series by NOW Comics, a decade later in 2004 it was republished by Image Comics as a black and white graphic novel.

 Around the time of working for Continuity and Penthouse, he began submitting fully painted art thus eliminating the need for either inker or colorist.
 The art would be produced using watercolors, acrylics, graphite, ink, markers or any mixture necessary to achieve the desired effect.

 In the early 2000s when the Alienzkin GN came out, there was a new look to Beachum's work, he started using CG to add yet another dimension to his art.

 Beachum created original characters for his Razmataz and Alienzkin books and shared his ideas about independent publishing with others.
 Hart D. Fisher cites Beachum as his inspiration to go independent and create his own company, Boneyard Press, after Beachum said to him: “Why do you want to spend all of your artistic energy on something someone else owns?”